complex-gmbh/php-zend2rocket-rector/README.md

 - empty ClassMethod: for every empty ClassMethod Warning `return $this->currentZendViewResult();` has to be inserted manually.
 - check git diff carefully before committing

+### Further manual steps (copied from @clxmstaab's receipe)
+- `svn mv` the controller into the B2Brocket/controllers directory
+- make sure all javascript related logic sends a `Accept: application/json` http header, e.g. using `jQuery.ajax(...dataType: 'json',...)`
+- add a RewriteRule so your controller will be served via a rocket front-controller
+* - e.g. in daiber append the common-rewrite-rules.conf with `RewriteRule ^/([a-z]{2})/modulecms/(.+) /www/www/daiber/public/B2Brocket/index.php [L]`

 ### Cleanup

 - remove `autoload-rector.php`.
 It's no longer needed